K-PaaS/application-platform-guide-eng/install/service/mysql.md

 > $ cf bind-service mysql-sample-app mysql-service-instance

 ```
-Binding service mysql-service-instance to app mysql-sample-app in org system / space dev as admin...
+Binding service instance mysql-service-instance to app mysql-sample-app in org system / space dev as admin...
 OK

+TIP: Use 'cf restage mysql-sample-app' to ensure your env variable changes take effect
 ```

 When running the app, add a security group for communication with the service.